 Loake

 Another company that’s an essential stop-off on any Northamptonshire shoe country safari.
-Loake, whilst still being premium, offer a more affordable way in to proper Goodyear welted shoes.
+Loake, whilst still being premium, offer a more affordable way into proper Goodyear welted Oxford shoes for men.
 Since 1880 Loake has been about premium construction, the finest materials and classic styles.
 The Stonegate Oxford in scorched walnut is a versatile smart dresser with a dark hue that means it’ll sit pretty below charcoal, brown and navy tailoring.

 George Cleverley